Some Things I Know

-Some Things I Know is the second studio album by American country music artist Lee Ann Womack.
-It was released on September 22, 1998, and rose to the #20 position on the Billboard Top Country Albums chart.
+Some Things I Know is the second album by the American country music artist Lee Ann Womack.
+It was released on September 22, 1998, and rose to the number 20 position on the Billboard Top Country Albums chart.
 The album's first two singles, "A Little Past Little Rock" and "I'll Think of a Reason Later," both peaked at number 2 on the U.S. Billboard Hot Country Singles & Tracks chart.
-Additionally, "(Now You See Me) Now You Don't" reached the Top 20 on the chart.
-The album's fourth and final single, "Don't Tell Me," failed to reach the Top 40 on the chart.
+The second two singles also charted: "(Now You See Me) Now You Don't" reached number 12, and "Don't Tell Me," hit number 56.

 Background

 Womack told Billboard, "I didn't venture out too much or change anything, really, but went with the same process as the first: an extensive song search, plus writing with some other writers at Tree."

 Musical style

 Some Things I Know has been described as a neotraditional country, honky-tonk, and countrypolitan album and is compared to the works of traditional country artists such as Dolly Parton, Loretta Lynn, and Tammy Wynette.